KnotUntied/GDScript-sublime/README.md

 GDScript support for Sublime Text
 =================================

+No guarantees that this will ever be in a usable state.

 Installation
 ------------

-Install "GDScript (Godot Engine)" from [Sublime Package Control](https://github.com/beefsack/GDScript-sublime), or clone this repository into your Packages directory for Sublime Text.
+Clone this repository into your Packages directory for Sublime Text.